esgave/qr-code-component/readme.md

 ### Built with

-- HTML5 markup
+- Semantic HTML5 markup
 - CSS
 - Flexbox

 ### What I learned

-- I learned to center elements on the page horizontally and vertically using flexbox
+- I learned how to center elements horizontally and vertically using flexbox
 - I learned about landmarks and their importance

 ### Acknowledgments